Wboy5000/bookmarklets/README.md

 # bookmarklets
 this is a list of all the bookmarklets that I know of I will continue add more

-the way to use thesse is make a bookmark, and put the javascript as the url.
-To activate it just click on the bookmark if the instructions are specific then they will be mentioned by the javascript
+the way to use these is make a bookmark, and copy the javascript exactly as writen then put the javascript as the url for your bookmark.
+To activate it just click on the bookmark. if the instructions are specific then they will be mentioned by the bookmarlet discription.

 auto clicker bookmarklet